Float Therapy Benefits

 One of the largest studies on sleep ever conducted, found that 50% of us in the UK fail to get enough of it.
 The Guardian describes getting good sleep as the best thing you can do for your health.
 Floating helps sleep, so perhaps floating is actually the best thing you can do for your health.

-By reducing cortisol levels, floating also might aid the body to maintain healthier melatonin levels, a hormone that helps the transition to sleep each night.
+By reducing cortisol, floating also might aid the body to maintain healthier melatonin levels, a hormone that helps the transition to sleep each night.

 What Else Might Floating Help?